AldoAbdn/Cooperative-Testing-Initiative/README.md

 Resources to play the room can be found [here](https://drive.google.com/drive/folders/1ndn_u1jLYnXv7zA7NC1xXhEFRU2_yzoZ?usp=sharing)

 **However**
 You will also require a mirror (preferably one that can be held) and a QR code reader.
-Cut out the blue portal and stick it on the mirror or make your own blue portal cutout.
+Cut out the blue portal and stick it on the mirror or make your own blue portal cutout

+The pigpen cipher is contained within the Escape Room Generator folder pdf but feel free to print out your own

+## Starting the App
+Once you download the app, type npm install.
+Once complete type npm start and the app will be hosted on localhost:3000 (should open automatically)

+## Changing Scene
+There are 5 scenes within the app
+- splashcreen (0)
+- intro video (1)
+- coundown timer (2)
+- outro video (3)
+- after credits song (4)
+SHIFT + [scene number] will switch the scene

+## Starting the Timer
+SHIFT + 2 will navigate to the countdown timer scene.
+SHIFT + SPACE will play/pause the timer

+## Voice Lines
+In the countdown timer scene only, CTRL + SHIFT + [1,2,3 or 4] will play a wheatly voiceline use these to get the players attention

+## Hint System
+There is a text box you can type hints into on the coundown page

+## Displaying the App
+I used a chromecast connected to a tv, and casted a tab on my laptop to the tv containing the hosted app in fullscreen.
+The same thing could be accomplished with a direct connection to a tv/monitor

 You will also require to have node/npm installed on your machine to run this app locally